Dec 9, 2025

 One major restriction: Cerebral does not prescribe controlled substances, including ADHD stimulants (such as Adderall or Vyvanse) or benzodiazepines for anxiety or insomnia.
 If your treatment requires these medications, this service won't work for you.

-Prescriptions can be sent to your local pharmacy or delivered through Cerebral's own pharmacy service.
+Prescriptions can be sent to your local pharmacy or filled through Cerebral’s partner pharmacy service, and you pay medication copays or cash prices separately from the subscription.

 Why Consider Cerebral Alternatives?

-The controlled substance restriction blocks access to common first-line treatments.
-If you have ADHD and your provider determines that stimulant medication is clinically appropriate, Cerebral can't prescribe it.
-The same limitation applies to benzodiazepines for severe anxiety.
-You're restricted to non-controlled medications only.
+The controlled substance policy removes access to common first-line ADHD and anxiety medications.
+If you have ADHD and your clinician believes a stimulant fits your situation, Cerebral cannot prescribe it.
+The same applies to benzodiazepines for severe anxiety or panic.
+You are limited to non-controlled medications such as atomoxetine, bupropion, viloxazine, or guanfacine.

-These limitations matter most if you need faster access, the full range of psychiatric medications, or diagnostic confirmation through testing.
+These limits matter most if you need faster access to stimulants, a fuller range of psychiatric options, or stronger diagnostic data to guide treatment decisions.

 Talkiatry